manleigh/among_spies/README.md

 # guessify
 The musical guessing game

 Users can signup for an account and login to play and track their scores to compete on a global leaderboard.
-Firebase is used to store usernames, contact emails, passwords, and scores.
+Firebase is used to store usernames, contact emails, passwords, and scores with additional measures to ensure unique usernames.
 Firebase documentation [here](https://firebase.google.com/docs/)

 Home page gives instructions on the game and how to sign up.

 Register page allows account creation, while preventing duplicate accounts.

 Login page lets users with existing accounts to login.
+After logging in, the nav bar will update to provide a sign out feature.

 Leaderboard page lets users see the top global scores as well as search for users and their respective top scores using an autofill feature.